tml-ncat/macro-micro-healthcare-accessibility/Data_sources.md

   - Counties
   - Roads
   - Water features
-- Alternative source for census tract boundaries (SVI data already includes these)
+- Primary source for census tract boundaries used in this analysis

 ### Social Vulnerability Index
 **Centers for Disease Control and Prevention (CDC) / Agency for Toxic Substances and Disease Registry (ATSDR)**